-Using a systematic approach to trauma management remains the same in the elderly population.
-Comprehensive reviews are expected of the elderly patient and tertiary examinations can often be quite revealing- hence do them early and carefully.
+Using a systematic approach to trauma management remains the same in the older population.
+Comprehensive reviews are expected of the older patient and secondary examinations can often be quite revealing- hence do them early and carefully.

 Assess for stability